ckosiol/MLSpeciationGenomics/index.md

 We are pleased to announce that the **Short and long timescales in Speciation Genomics: Machine Learning approaches** (MLSpeciationGenomics) meeting will take place in St Andrews from 24th to 27th June 2025.

-The MLGenomics meeting intends to stimulate a broader discussion on novel phylogenomic models.
-The keynote talks will focus on the computational and statistical aspects of using large and heterogeneous sequences to build species trees and perform inference.

-As part of this meeting, we will hold workshops.
-The main focus will be Museum Genomics, Phylogenomics and Machine Learning exercises.
+How new species emerge is one of the big questions in evolutionary biology.
+Speciation genomics investigates the genetic basis of this process.
+Until recently researchers were only able to sequence a few individuals at a single time-point.
+Yet, with the growing affordability of genome sequencing, it is now possible to consider multiple individuals at multiple points in time.

+These multiple time-points could include samples from Natural History Museums, they could be multiple generations of a population housed in controlled laboratory environments or diverse samples collected from the wild.
+This workshop will bring researchers together to make the best use of the new data, we will have talks as well as hands-on sessions on museum genomics, phylogenomics and machine learning methods.

+## Abstract submission

+To submit an abstract please send an email to: MLSpeciationGenomics@gmail.com

 ## Important dates

-* **1st March 2025**: Webpage goes live
+* **21 March 2025**: Webpage goes live
-* **10th April 2025**: Deadline for abstracts
+* **11th April 2025**: Deadline for abstracts
 * **17th April 2025**: Notification for abstracts
 * **24th April 2025**: Deadline for reduced price accomodation booking
 * **2th June 2025**: Registration deadline